soveran/ohm-scripts/README.md

 ----------

-This script receives three parameters, all encoded with MessagePack.
+This script receives three parameters, all encoded with JSON.
 The decoded values are used for deleting a model instance in Redis and removing any reference to it in sets (indices) and hashes (unique indices).